jupyterhub/jupyterhub/docs/source/reference/templates.md

 `announcement_login`, `announcement_spawn`, `announcement_home`, and
 `announcement_logout` are more specific and only show on their respective pages (overriding the global `announcement` variable).
-Note that changing these variables require a restart, unlike direct template extension.
+Note that changing these variables requires a restart, unlike direct template extension.

-You can get the same effect by extending templates, which allows you to update the messages without restarting.
+Alternatively, you can get the same effect by extending templates, which allows you to update the messages without restarting.
 Set `c.JupyterHub.template_paths` as mentioned above, and then create a template (for example, `login.html`) with: